-The term Consultant refers to an individual or organization hired to provide services of an advisory nature.
+The term consultant refers to an individual or organization hired to provide professional services of an advisory nature.
 A consultant may be hired when the necessary expertise is not available within the university community.
 A Virginia Tech employee cannot serve or be paid as a consultant on sponsored projects.
 Consultants must submit a letter in which their services and rates are described.

 Indirect rates are fixed annually through an agreement with the Office of Naval Research (ONR).
 Commonwealth of Virginia legislative action obligates the University to recover indirect costs wherever possible.

 Sponsors that do not allow our full indirect cost rates to be applied must provide proof that their indirect cost rate recovery is limited.
 Proof can be in a written form such as a guideline, policy or in a copy of board meeting minutes.
 A letter from an individual having authority to bind the sponsor will also suffice.
 If there is no proof for the lower rates, the appropriate Virginia Tech indirect rates will be applied to the project’s budget.

 Department of Defense grants, contracts, and cooperative agreements may be limited to 35% of the total cost of the project.
 The PI should consult with their pre-award administrator to determine if this rate is applicable.

 Indirect rates are calculated on either a Modified Total Direct Cost (MTDC) or Total Direct Cost (TDC) basis.

 Proposal budgets that include graduate student stipends must also include tuition and academic fees for the same time frame (AY) that the student(s) will be on GRA stipends.